radicalbit/NSDb/docs/Architecture.md

 A bit belongs to a namespace, which belongs to a database.

 To declare the database and the namespace is not required in a sql statement, but it is necessary for the outer context (e.g. rest apis, java apis or cli)

+### Metric Info

+The following properties can be configured for a metric.
+This configuration must be performed before inserting bits and cannot be updated.

+* shard interval: the time interval that determines the shard length.
+* retention: the time interval in which data are kept into the indices.

 ## Schema design